 London – Bogota

-Stay: Two nights in a standard room at the Movich Chico 97
+Stay: Two nights in a double room at Movich Chico 97 – bed & breakfast

 Villa de Leyva

-Stay: Two nights in a standard room at Posada de San Antonio.
+Stay: Two nights in a double room at Casa Terra – bed & breakfast

-More colonial treasures await in Barichara, a six hour trip away.
-Declared a National Architectural Monument, the local houses are white highlighted in pastel shades and feature cloisters, internal gardens, quaint tiled roofs and intricate stone masonry.
-You’ll be staying in a fine example, in fact, within easy reach of the historic cathedral, Plaza Principal and the Alcaldia – an imposing colonial edifice including the monument to the Hormiga Culona.
-At the other end of the town you’ll find Capilla de Santa Barbara, featuring a huge ceiba tree considered sacred by the indigenous Guane people, and there are outstanding viewpoints over the Suarez river valley and the town.
+More colonial treasures await in Barichara, a five-hour trip away.
+Declared a National Architectural Monument, the local houses are white highlighted in pastel shades, and feature cloisters, internal gardens, quaint tiled roofs and intricate stone masonry.
+You’ll be staying in an antique restored house within easy reach of the historic cathedral, Plaza Principal and the Alcaldia, an imposing colonial edifice housing the monument to Hormiga Culona.
+At the other end of the town you’ll find Capilla de Santa Barbara, featuring a huge ceiba tree considered sacred by the indigenous Guane people.
 In the Casa de Arte de Oficios local artists display their work.

-Stay: Two nights in a standard room at La Nube.
+Stay: Three nights in a double room at La Nube – bed & breakfast

 Stay: Three nights in a superior junior suite at Ananda Boutique Hotel.

-Stay: Three nights in a deluxe ocean view room at Hotel Deep Blue.
+Stay: Three nights in a deluxe ocean view room at Deep Blue – bed & breakfast